Eldercare workers feel invisible and underappreciated

 Translated by Ingrid Nuse.

-Jon Ivar Elstad and Mia Vabø:, BMC Health Services Research, July 2021.
+Jon Ivar Elstad and Mia Vabø: Lack of recognition at the societal level heightens turnover considerations among Nordic eldercare workers: a quantitative analysis of survey data, BMC Health Services Research, July 2021.